 I’m proud to announce the French translation of Prince Puggly of Spud and the Kingdom of Spiff is now available from Editions Seuil in Paris.
-In French, Prince Puggly is Prince Cradoc (trust me, it rhymes better).
+In French, Prince Puggly is Prince Cradoc (trust me, it rhymes better this way).

-However, thanks to the brave and diligent translator Rosalind Elland-Goldsmith, French is now the only language with translations of both my verse novels.
+Thanks to the brave and diligent translator Rosalind Elland-Goldsmith, however, French is currently the only language with translations of both my verse novels.

 But before she could tip into total despair,

 a sound tumbled down, from out of the air.

 Luckily, I was in contact with Rosalind during her translation and armed with this crucial final piece of the Puggly puzzle, she was able to produce not merely the only translation of the titular prince’s tale, but also its most complete telling!

 Finally, in case you aren’t sure how much work goes into translating all those pages of verse, Rosalind sent me a picture:

 Hm.
 Looks eerily similar to my own writing desk! 😊